-The story behind AJ Styles joining WWE is an interesting one.
-Who convinced Vince McMahon to sign him, and who was his theme music initially intended for?
+The story behind AJ Styles joining WWE is interesting, especially as Vince McMahon hadn’t paid attention to him before his arrival.
+Here’s who convinced Vince to sign him and the story behind AJ receiving theme music initially intended for somebody else.

 The Story Behind the Theme Music of AJ Styles

 To hear an interesting story about AJ Styles and his theme music, watch the Table For Three episode on the WWE Network with Road Dogg Jesse James, Jeff Jarrett, and Elias.
 You will see a great show featuring all three singing a rendition of "Baby Tonight," as if the 2018 Hall Of Fame version wasn’t enough.

 Long-time friends Jarrett and James chatted about the good old days while Elias sat there quietly eating his food, looking somewhat out of place.
 The conversation inevitably moved along to music considering all three have a great connection with it.
 That’s when the topic of AJ Styles’s theme music popped up.